-Applications must include Letters of Support from each of the proposed Partner organizations from Industry sector and the UK signed by a suitably senior representative of the institution.
+Applications must be made by a lead Partner Country University and must include a letter of support from the relevant head of department / school in the lead university as well as a declaration.
+Applications must include Letters of Support from each of the proposed Partner organizations from Industry sector and the UK academic institute signed by a suitably senior representative of the institution.
 For Universities this should be either the Head of Department or Vice Chancellor and for industry this should be a member of the senior management.